nsrau/azure-docs.it-it/articles/backup/backup-mabs-add-storage.md

 ### <a name="update-dpmdiskstorage"></a>Update-DPMDiskStorage

-È possibile configurare l'archiviazione in grado di riconoscere il carico di lavoro usando il cmdlet di PowerShell Update-DPMDiskStorage, che aggiorna le proprietà di un volume nel pool di archiviazione in un server di Backup di Azure.
+È possibile configurare l'archiviazione in grado di riconoscere il carico di lavoro usando il cmdlet di PowerShell Update-DPMDiskStorage, che aggiorna le proprietà di un volume nel pool di archiviazione in un server di Backup di Azure.You can set up workload-aware storage by using the PowerShell cmdlet Update-DPMDiskStorage, which updates the properties of a volume in the storage pool on an Azure Backup Server.

 Sintassi: